The Utah Deaf History Collection

 Utah Deaf Community, 1940s-1980s

-Valerie G. Kinney was also responsible for maintaining a large brown scrapbook that Dr. Robert G. Sanderson, a prominent Deaf leader in Utah between the 1940s and the 1980s, compiled.
-The scrapbook is filled with newspaper clippings covering controversies between oral and sign language, which were significant in shaping the education and communication methods for the Utah Deaf community.
-It also includes the activism of the Utah Association of the Deaf and updates on the Utah School for the Deaf.
-The newspaper clippings proved to be invaluable in filling historical gaps.
-After completing the "Deaf Education History in Utah" manuscript, we donated the scrapbook to the UVU Sutherland Archives.
+Valerie G. Kinney also played a crucial role in preserving another wonderful brown scrapbook that was lovingly compiled by Dr. Robert G. Sanderson, a well-respected Deaf leader in Utah who made a difference from the 1940s to the 1980s.
+This special scrapbook is packed with newspaper clippings that capture the lively discussions and debates between oral and sign language, which were important in shaping how the Deaf community communicated and learned in Utah.
+You'll also find details about the amazing efforts of the Utah Association of the Deaf and news from the Utah School for the Deaf.
+These clippings have been so helpful in filling in some historical gaps!
+Once we finished the manuscript called "Deaf Education History in Utah," we donated the scrapbook to the UVU Sutherland Archives so that others could enjoy and learn from it, too.

 The UAD Bulletins, 1960s-1970s